-- 6. Number of unique businesses assisted - 7.
-Portion of those businesses assisted that are Māori - 8.
-Number of inward delegations hosted - 9.
-Client satisfaction with businesses assisted - 10.
-Value of grant funding and Investment facilitated for Māori businesses - 11.
-Number of high impact projects that are implemented
+- 6. Number of unique businesses assisted. - 7.
+Proportion of those businesses assisted that are Māori. - 8.
+Number of inward delegations hosted. - 9.
+Client satisfaction with business assistance provided by Northland Inc as measured by Net Promoter Score. - 10.
+Value of grant funding and Investment facilitated for Māori businesses. - 11.
+Number of high impact projects that are implemented.